Visiting other libraries

 UWE Bristol students and staff can access most other UK university libraries through the Society of College, National and University Libraries (SCONUL) Access Scheme.

 To join this scheme, you will need to apply online before visiting the library you wish to join.
-You will need to be in good standing with UWE Bristol Library at the time of your application with no overdue books or fines.
+You will need to be in good standing with UWE Bristol Library at the time of your application with no overdue books.

 UWE Bristol participates in the eduroam service, which means that staff and students from UWE Bristol visiting other universities can access their wireless internet.